 COBP numbers increased on WAFB since the start of monitoring (Figure 4).
 The average number of plants was 6,822 plants for the continuous 36-year period.
 The 2023 tally of 4,228 plants was 62.0% of the running average.

-COBP trends have not been consistent over time but are much stronger within shorter periods than the cumulative 36-year trend, increasing in the first decadal period, decreasing in the second decadal period, and with high variability in subsequent years that might mark slight decline or stability.
+There has not been a consistent increase or decrease in COBP numbers across the monitoring period, but have instead been cyclical.
+The number of flowering individuals on the entire base increased in the first decade of sampling, decreased in the second decade, and have fluctuated substantially from year to year since 2010.